 Why not make your Northern Lights adventure extra special by combining it with a cruise?
 There are an increasing number of cruises available from the UK, visiting ports throughout Norway and Iceland, with some even taking in the Shetland and Faroe Islands, meaning you can squeeze even more memorable destinations into your once in a lifetime trip!

-Call us now and talk to one of our travel experts and find our where you could see the Northern Lights in 2020!
+Call us now and talk to one of our travel experts and find our where you could see the Northern Lights!

 Wherever you decide to book your Northern Lights holiday, there are plenty of packages to suit your budget.
 Many Northern Lights destinations have plenty of top quality hotels - which can be booked on a bed and breakfast, full or half-board basis.
 However, many cheap northern lights holidays are self-catering.